Skip to main content

 Server Context Menu

-Servers listed in the InterSystems Server view provide a context menu which includes options to refresh the server, edit the settings.json specification for the server, and set the color of the icon for the server in the tree view, as illustrated in the following image:
+Servers listed in the InterSystems Server view provide a context menu which includes options to refresh the server, edit the settings.json specification for the server, and set the color of the icon for the server in the tree view, as illustrated by the following image:

 Server context menu with red server icon